Two of the longest-standing residents of Clovis may not see latest expansion

 On the northern outskirts of Clovis, where rural and residential meet, they grow behind iron gates beside an old ranch house that no one’s lived in for years.

 Their towering, twisting branches drew my eye the day I moved in and hundreds of times since, but only recently did I learn anything about them or the unoccupied house.

 For tree admirers like me, the news isn’t good.
 A proposal making its way through the pipeline would raze the entire property, majestic century-old deodars and everything else still standing, and build a cul-de-sac with 10 houses.

-That project, approved last month by the Clovis Planning Commission, is puny compared to what’s taking place a quarter-mile up the street, where acres of almond trees along Shepherd Avenue were ripped out to make way for what will eventually be 586 new homes.
+That project, approved in May by the Clovis Planning Commission, is puny compared to what’s taking place a quarter-mile up the street, where acres of almond trees along Shepherd Avenue were ripped out to make way for what will eventually be 586 new homes.